Home 9 TEXAS CHRISTIAN UNIVERSITY

 Day Camp with Half Day option

-One of Wilson’s most popular tennis camps across the nation, the Wilson Collegiate Tennis Camp at Texas Christian University, offers six weeks of incredible fun and learning.
+One of Wilson’s most popular tennis camps across the nation, the Wilson Collegiate Tennis Camp at Texas Christian University, offers nine weeks of incredible fun and learning.
 The camp at TCU is co-directed by the world-class TCU tennis coaches David Roditi & Lee Taylor Walker, and Christopher Williams.
 Nestled on the beautiful TCU campus, this camp offers something for everyone with full and half-day camper options.

 Each summer, the camp is held at the Bayard Friedman Tennis Center, home of the TCU Varsity tennis teams.
 Each camper receives personal attention throughout the week, advanced teaching techniques, intensive drill work, and game/match play daily.
 Campers are divided into small instructional groups with those of similar age., ability and experience, so each child is working in a group commensurate with their experience level.
 We tailor each program to the level of the players.
 Action-packed days with tennis fun and extracurricular activities like swimming (for full-day campers) ensure the tennis camp at TCU is the highlight of the summer for kids ages 7-18.